XPRNetwork/dex-bot/README.md

 }
 ```

-## Actions available in this bot code base
+## Below actions used in this bot code base

 ### Markets
 - **fetchLatestPrice** - retrieves the latest price for a given symbol